What Should Sarasota Mobile Home Owners Do In Bad Weather Let’s discuss and find out about this very important topic.

 Make sure your mobile home anchors are properly installed and meet the manufacturer’s requirements.

 A storm cellar is not required but having one makes your life safer during the storm.
 A storm cellar is an underground structure and can cost $5,000”

-Have a disaster preparedness kit and an NOAA weather radio.
-The radio will alert you any time of day if there is a tornado or hurricane coming.
+Have a disaster preparedness kit and a NOAA weather radio.
+The radio will alert you any time of day if a tornado or hurricane is coming.

 Make an escape plan.
 Even if you think that you are fully prepared, having an escape plan when things get out of hand is better than nothing.

 Thanks again for your question Aretta.
 I hope this was helpful to you!